APSIS-ANALYSIS/PERIGEE/docs/install_external_libs.md

 $ cd build_vtk
 $ cmake $HOME/VTK-7.1.1-src -DCMAKE_INSTALL_PREFIX=$HOME/lib/VTK-7.1.1-shared -DBUILD_SHARED_LIBS=ON
 ```
 At this stage, you may encounter an issue due to the lack of the OpenGL library.
+There are two ways to address this issue.
+Suppose the machine is of your own and you have the admin privilege.
+You may choose to install OpenGL.
+Otherwise, if the machine is a cluster and you are a regular user, you may install VTK without OpenGL.
+Let us give the first approach here.
 Run `sudo apt-get install libglu1-mesa-dev freeglut3-dev mesa-common-dev`.
 ```
 $ make -j 6
 $ make install